Info For Field Recorder Day Attendees

 The relevant location name to use will have been provided in the post-event emails sent to you via Eventbrite (email titles containing ‘SUBMIT YOUR RECORDS’ or ‘FINAL CALL FOR RECORDS’).

 Alternatively, you can also submit records individually on iRecord by using the ‘Enter a casual record’ form.
-If you are affiliated with it already, you are also welcome to use the London Natural History Society iRecord activity, though this is no longer required.
+If you are affiliated with it already, you are also welcome to use the London Natural History Society iRecord activity, though this is not essential.

 Biological recording